hwipl/blog/drafts/tc-bpf_from_c/README.md

 Steps 2,3 and 4 require communication with TC inside the kernel.
 So, there is an additional section describing the TC Netlink interface before them.
-Also, you can find complete code snippets at the end of this document.
+Also, you can find the complete code in the appendix after the conclusion at the end of this document.

 ## Creating a BPF Program